DrCuff/hpc/flux/Debian/README.md

-we made some deb files here.  still missing flux_pam

-debs has the builds, everything else is to raise a normal debian to be able to flux

 ### time to make some debs, and get the gits!

+we made some deb files here.  still missing flux_pam debs directory here has the builds, [trixie_flux_buildhost.sh](https://github.com/DrCuff/hpc/blob/main/flux/Debian/trixie_flux_buildhost.sh) just raises a normal debian to be able to start and/or even build flux

 ### first become a user - tests get all super weird if not:
 ```sudo su - flux```